framework-for/cypress/README.md

 # Overview

+Welcome to Cypress: the next-generation testing tool for front-end professionals!

-Cypress is a next generation testing tool that enables developers to easily test their web applications.
-Typically our users are developers or QA engineers building web applications using modern JavaScript frameworks.
-Cypress enables developers to write **end to end tests**, **integration tests**, and **unit tests** that run in the browser.
+Typically, our users are developers or QA engineers building web applications using modern JavaScript frameworks.
+Cypress enables us to write **end to end tests**, **integration tests**, and **unit tests**, all of which run in the browser.

-Cypress is both a local testing tool, *and* a service.
-Typically you'd use Cypress locally to write tests **every day** while you build your application.
-After integrating Cypress into your CI Provider you can have [our Dashboard](https://on.cypress.io/dashboard-features) record your test runs and see the results.
+Cypress is at once an open source local testing tool *and* a value-added service for continuous integration.
+At first, we use Cypress to write tests **every day** as we build our application locally (we can even use TDD if we prefer).
+Later, once we've integrated Cypress with our CI Provider, the [Cypress Dashboard](https://on.cypress.io/dashboard-features) records our test runs and clearly presents the results (so we never have to ask "Why did this fail?")

-Cypress is most often compared to [**Selenium**](http://www.seleniumhq.org/); however Cypress is both fundamentally and architectually different.
+Cypress is most often compared to [**Selenium**](http://www.seleniumhq.org/); however Cypress is both fundamentally and architecturally different.
 Cypress is not bound by the same restrictions as Selenium.
-Cypress enables you to write faster, more reliable tests and ultimately achieve **much more** test coverage.
-Cypress fundamentally shifts the way you can test and build your web applications.
+Cypress enables us to write faster, more reliable tests that achieve **much more** test coverage.
+Cypress fundamentally shifts the way we test and build web applications.

 ## Features
 - **Familiar Tools:** built on tools such as [**Mocha**](https://mochajs.org/), [**Chai**](http://chaijs.com/), [**Sinon**](http://sinonjs.org/), and [**Electron**](https://electron.atom.io/)
-- **Extensive APIs:** offers over 80+ commands to drive the browser
+- **Extensive APIs:** offers over 80+ commands to intuitively drive the browser
-- **Network Stubbing:** enables you to stub out your backend and mock edge cases
+- **Network Stubbing:** easily mock edge cases; or, isolate from the back-end completely
-- **Developer Focused:** helps you test every day using your typical development workflow
+- **Developer Focused:** plugs directly into our existing development workflow
-- **Screenshots / Videos:** automatically records on failures and during headless runs
+- **Screenshots / Videos:** great, visual feedback for failures and headless runs
-- **Obvious Errors:** see exactly *what* went wrong so you understand what command failed and *why*
+- **Obvious Errors:** see exactly *what* went wrong and, more importantly, *why*
-- **Dev Tools / Debugger:** use every developer tool you're used to while you test
+- **Dev Tools / Debugger:** we can use all of our favorite developer tools while we test
-- **Time Travel Snapshots:** time travel to every command with the ability to walk back through every test
+- **Time Travel Snapshots:** time travel to any command; step back through every test
 - **Fast Setup:** get up and running with no additional installation required
-- **Blazing Fast Runs:** tests run as fast as your server is capable of delivering content
+- **Blazing Fast Runs:** tests run as fast as our server can deliver the content
-- **Automatic ES2015 Transpilation:** write modern code with zero configuration
+- **ES2015 Friendly:** write modern code with zero configuration

 ## Our Mission